open-feature/flagd/README.md

       --uri file:./example_flags.flagd.json
     ```

-    Or use docker (!! this does not work on Windows without using WSL !!):
+    Or use docker ( _Note - In Windows, this require WSL system for both the file location and Docker runtime_):

     ```sh
     docker run \